 #4 Start sketching the layout of your app

-To clear up a final concept of your app, you have to visualize your project.
+To clear up the final concept of your app, you have to visualize your project.
 So, devote enough time to sketching out the wireframe of UI/UX.

 Here are several reasons why it is better to create a wireframe before designing your project.
 Your app needs wireframing since it: